KingFifer40/Portable-GM_BOT/README.md

 | `#pvpbet <amount>` | Wager points on yourself |
 | `#pvpbet 0` | Skip betting |

 Both players must bet (or skip) before moves are accepted.
-Wagered points are held during the game — the **winner gets their own stake back plus the loser's stake**.
+The **winner gets their own stake back plus the loser's stake**.
 If the game ends early or draws, all bets are fully refunded.

 #### Spectator Betting

-Anyone who is not a player can bet on who they think will win using a **pari-mutuel (pool) system**:
+Anyone not playing can bet on a player using a **pari-mutuel (pool) system**:

 | Command | Description |
 |---|---|
 | `#bet <amount> @player` | Bet on a player to win |

 All bets form a single shared pool.
-Winners receive their stake back **plus a proportional share of the losers' pot** — a bigger bet earns a bigger share.
+Winners receive their stake back **plus a proportional share of the losers' pot**.
 Losers forfeit their stake.
-If nobody bet on the losing side, winners are simply refunded (no profit with no opposition).
-Use `#quit` to cancel an active spectator bet and get it back.
+Use `#quit` to cancel and get your bet back.

-#### Points & Gambling
+#### Points

 | Command | Description |
 |---|---|